-Medication-Assisted Treatment For Opioid and Opiate Addiction is the Gold Standard Treatment
+Concierge Medication-Assisted Treatment For Opioid and Opiate Addiction Is The New Gold Standard Of Care

 Concierge Medicine is the answer to personalized office-based care.

 Unfortunately, although medication-assisted care is the best medical service solution to treat opioid addiction, providing this form of addiction treatment in an assembly line treatment center is not necessarily the best way to ensure long-term success.
 While there are inpatient treatment programs that are using MAT now, there is a lack of personalized treatment.